How Our Suffering Glorifies the Greatness of the Grace of God

 Well, the answer that Paul would give to “What’s wrong with you, Paul?” is “I have freely chosen to take so many risks with my life in the cause of serving my king that I suffer way more than I would choose to suffer if I knew this was false.”

-There's a better way to maximize pleasure on the earth than being a Christian.
-I'm a Christian hedonist.
-There's a better way to maximize pleasure on the earth . . . on the earth than being a Christian.
+There’s a better way to maximize pleasure on the earth than being a Christian.
+I’m a Christian Hedonist.
+There’s a better way to maximize pleasure on the earth than being a Christian.

-Paul said, in fact, verse 32 of chapter 15 of 1 Corinthians, "If this is not going to be followed by resurrection and reward and seeing the Lord Jesus and having everlasting infinitely growing joy, then let us eat and drink for tomorrow we die."
-And when he said "let us eat and drink," he didn't mean let's all become drunks and gluttons.
-They are to be pitied in this life as much as Christians if there's no resurrection.
-The way to maximize the pleasure in this life is not become a drunk and a glutton, just become middle class.
+Paul said in 1 Corinthians 15:32, “If this is not going to be followed by resurrection and reward and seeing the Lord Jesus and having everlasting, infinitely growing joy, then let us eat and drink for tomorrow we die.”
+And when he said “let us eat and drink,” he didn’t mean let’s all become drunks and gluttons.
+They are to be pitied in this life as much as Christians if there’s no resurrection.
+The way to maximize the pleasure in this life is not to become a drunk and a glutton, just become middle class.
 Just drive a nice car, have a nice house, and have nice clothes, nothing exorbitant.
 No drunkenness.
-And just kind of the middle . . . this is the way forward if there's no resurrection, just like most Christians live.
+And just kind of the middle — this is the way forward if there’s no resurrection, just like most Christians live.

 And I want to ask why, Paul?
 What are you up to?
 What’s the meaning of this chosen life of risks and suffering?
 And you need to ask that right now.
 Why would I choose to deny myself ordinary innocent things and take risks with my life for the cause of Christ?
 Why would I do that?

 Fill What Is Lacking